xevxx/iskra-me162-MQTT/README.rst

 The script was developed using a IR-head from http://wiki.volkszaehler.org/hardware/controllers/ir-schreib-lesekopf-usb-ausgang Other IR-heads should work too, but have not yet been tested.
+-Tested working with generic head reader from aliexpress

 **Requirements**
 ------------